WHO WE ARE

 WHAT WE’VE DONE

 This strategy of practice has won RGA a number of prestigious awards, including two National American Institute of Architecture Design Awards, one in 2011 for Alchemist and the other in 2006 for Karla.
-Gonzalez is the only Miami architect in the last 10 years to receive this award, and the first in 50 years to be honored twice for Miami projects.
+Gonzalez is the only Miami architect in 50 years to be honored twice for Miami projects.

 Rene is also the recipient of AIA Miami's 2012 H. Samuel Kruse Silver Medal for Design and in 2011, RGA received AIA Miami's Firm of the Year award.
 Gonzalez has been honored with a total of twelve Miami AIA awards, one Florida AIA award, the University of Florida School of Architecture’s 2010 Alumni Design Excellence Award, Interior Design magazine's Best of the Year Award for retail design, Metropolitan Home magazine’s Home of the Year Award for design excellence and inclusion in House & Garden’s “50 International Designers that Represent the Future of Design.”
 Additionally, the Smithsonian Institute nominated Gonzalez for the Hispanic Design Archive at the Cooper-Hewitt National Design Museum in New York.

 RGA’s work has been published in more than 200 national and international publications, including The New York Times, New York Magazine, Wall Street Journal, The Robb Report, Architectural Record, Wallpaper, Metropolis, Metropolitan Home, Elle Décor, Interior Design, House and Garden, Architectural Digest, Oprah at Home, Surface, Frame, Dwell, Azure, Ocean Drive, Plum, and The Miami Herald.